AlexChesters/yum/README.md

 # utils
-A collection of various utilities packaged as an RPM
+A collection of various EC2 utilities packaged as an RPM

+## Requirements
+This package is only designed to work with
+[Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/) and thus may not work on other operating systems.

 ## Usage
 1. Grab the [latest RPM](https://github.com/AlexChesters/utils/releases/latest)